Special Weather Statement issued for Coffee, Dale by NWS - News Break

 Special Weather Statement issued for Coffee, Dale by NWS

-Effective: 2021-07-08 15:24:00 CDT Expires: 2021-07-08 16:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Coffee; Dale SPECIAL WEATHER STATEMENT At 327 PM CDT, Doppler radar was tracking a strong thunderstorm near Glenwood, or 8 miles south of Goshen, moving east at 15 mph.
-Winds in excess of 30 mph will be possible with this storm.
-Locations impacted include Elba, Ozark, Fort Rucker, Ariton, Lee, Pine Level, Mixons Crossroads, Dill, Hooper Stage Field, Lowry Mill, Camp Humming Hills, Wise Mill, Roeton, Marley Hill, Clowers Crossroads, Arcus, Hwy 231 Pea River Bridge, Woodland Grove Church, Jack and Java.alerts.weather.gov
+Effective: 2021-07-08 13:47:00 CDT Expires: 2021-07-08 15:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Coffee; Dale SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN DALE AND EAST CENTRAL COFFEE COUNTIES UNTIL 300 PM CDT At 215 PM CDT, Doppler radar was tracking a strong thunderstorm near New Brockton, or 7 miles northwest of Enterprise, moving east at 25 mph.
+Winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Daleville, Enterprise, Fort Rucker, Ozark, Level Plains, New Brockton, Hooper Stage Field, Knox Field, Gerald, Clintonville, Cairns Aaf, Dale County Lake, Marley Hill, Camp Alaflo Bsa, Woodland Grove Church, Richburg, Dean Church Road, Lowe Army Heliport, Kelly and Shell Army Field.alerts.weather.gov

 Comments / 0